-The City of Lawrence is launching the Safer Neighborhood Speeds education campaign in January 2021.
+The City of Lawrence launched the Safer Neighborhood Speeds education campaign in January 2021.
 The campaign’s overarching goal is to improve safety on neighborhood streets in Lawrence and focuses on reminding people driving to slow down, look out for others, and stop for people wanting to cross the street.

 Residents who would like to help spread the word can pick up one yard sign or poster, plus a reflective sticker, at these Parks & Rec Centers (during normal hours) while supplies last, beginning January 25:

 Participating community organizations are also helping to distribute Safer Speeds materials.
 Your neighborhood association members, colleagues, and other community groups may have yard signs, posters, or stickers available for you, too.